bregaldo/galactic_wavelets/README.md

 # Wavelet Scattering Transform for 3D Cosmological Fields

-**⚠️ Note:** This package is in an early development stage.
-While it provides useful functionality, some features may be incomplete or subject to change.
+⚠️ *This package is in an early development stage.
+While it provides useful functionality, some features may be incomplete or subject to change.*

 This package provides tools to compute the **Wavelet Scattering Transform (WST)** on 3D fields, with specialized features for galaxy clustering analyses.
 Built on **[PyTorch](https://pytorch.org/)** for GPU acceleration and differentiability, it optionnally leverages [`nbodykit`](https://nbodykit.readthedocs.io/en/latest/) for processing galaxy catalogs.
 For applications non-specific to cosmology, the dependency on nbodykit is made optional.
 See installation instructions below.